harsha123e/resume-prioritizer/README.md

 Recruiters and HR departments often face challenges when sorting through numerous job applications and resumes.
 The process can be time-consuming and error-prone, potentially leading to qualified candidates being overlooked.
 To streamline this process, a web-based resume parser application is proposed.

 **Objective:**
 The objective of the project is to develop a user-friendly application that allows HR personnel to upload a folder containing resumes in PDF format.
 The application will parse each resume, extract relevant information such as work history, education, and skills, and categorize the resumes based on the job description specified by the HR.
 Additionally, the application will assign a relevance score to each resume, aiding in prioritizing candidates.
-Finally, the parsed resumes will be sorted and renamed for easy reference, and HR will receive an email notification with a downloadable zip file containing the ordered resumes.
+Finally, the parsed resumes will be sorted and renamed for easy reference, and HR can download the downloadable zip file containing the ordered resumes.

 **Key Features:**